fractal6/doc/docs/circle.en.md

 ## Membership

-In **Fractale**, you can be part of an organisation in different ways, which characterized a type of membership.
+In **Fractale**, you can be part of an organisation in different ways that characterized different type of membership.
 Your membership affects your rights and what resources you can access.

 The membership of an user can be one of the following: